Our History

 Samuel W. Church, a wealthy Taunton and Bristol merchant, purchased Mount Hope Farm in 1837 from the heirs of William Bradford.
 Mr. Church developed a model farm at Mount Hope and twice expanded the Governor Bradford House.
 Even after moving to the Church Homestead in the Poppasquash section of Bristol in 1855 to accommodate his family of 12 children, Mount Hope Farm continued in Church family ownership and produced Indian corn, Irish potatoes and butter.

 In 1916, Rudolf F. Haffenreffer II purchased the property, which by then had fallen into neglected state.
 The Haffenreffer family members were industry leaders in Rhode Island, owning the Herreshoff Manufacturing Company (1932-1942), Mount Hope Bridge (1931-1953), and Narragansett Brewery (1933-1965).
 In 1955, R.F.
 Haffenreffer III and his brother, Carl W., donated 220 acres of the original Mount Hope Farm to Brown University.
-This generous gift included Mount Hope, the historic seat of the Pokanoket Nation, and their father’s Native American relics, now housed at the private King Philip Museum.
+While the 375-acre estate was stewarded by Brown University for decades, a significant portion has since been repatriated to the Pokanoket Nation.
+This transfer marks the return of Mount Hope—the Nation’s ancestral seat—to its original stewards, ensuring the land's sacred history is preserved by those to whom it belongs

-The historic estate, a refuge for the Pokanokets, the First People of the area, a prized farm for Colonial settlers, and a superb example of “country life” in the 20th century, was listed on the National Register of Historic Places in 1977.
+This historic estate, once a refuge for the Pokanokets, the First People of the area, once a farm dependent on enslaved labor to benefit colonial settlers, and a superb example of “country life” in the 20th century, was listed on the National Register of Historic Places in 1977.
 In 1999, it was acquired by The Mount Hope Trust in Bristol, a nonprofit organization, which welcomes you today.